Kyohei-Suzuki/Kyohei-Suzuki.github.io/_pages/about.md

 Awards
 =====
 * Best Undergraduate Research Award (Mar.
 2020)
-  * The best undergraduate research award in the field of information technology in Dept. EEE, Keio Univ.
+  * The best undergraduate research award in the field of information technology in Dept. Electronics and Electrical Engineering, Keio Univ.

 Employment
 =====